Please see the frequently asked questions and answers below.

 We’ll do our own lien research in advance as well as have the title company provide us with a detailed report so we know what the liens are and can address them appropriately (See our Lien page for more detail on lien types).

-What if we don’t have a Will?
+What if we don’t have a will?

-If you don’t have a Will, our in-house title team specializes in allowing you to be placed in the correct ownership position from which you’re able to properly sell your house.
+If you don’t have a will, our in-house title team specializes in allowing you to be placed in the correct ownership position from which you’re able to properly sell your house.

-Even if you do have a Will, please note it will also need to be probated unless you want to sell to us.
+Even if you do have a will, please note it will also need to be probated unless you want to sell to us.

 Through an Affidavit of Heirship process, we’ll work to identify heirs and their ownership interest (if any), so we can ensure finalizing the sale so you can get your cash proceeds.